jamesmkur/ip-auditor/README.md

 * -v : Output more information as to what's happening
 * -e [prod|stage|dev|etc.]: Specify an environment to output (defaults to 'all'; determined by passenger config files, so non-rails site will always return)

-## TODO

-* release as a Gem (currently you have to clone repo and run ruby script)

 ## License

-Copyright (c) 2013 James Kurczodyna

 MIT License